-From a very young age, Tegh Bahdur witnessed the bloodshed at these battles.
+From a very young age, Tegh Bahdur was witness to the bloodshed at three of these battles.
 He was fully aware of the continual threat to the Guru-person who sat on Guru Nanak's Gurgaddi (Guru's throne) as the Sacha Patshah, the True King for the Sikhs.
 He would have heard from his father, Guru Hargobind and prominent Sikhs like Bhai Gurdas and revered Baba Budha, about the martyrdom of his grandfather, Guru Arjan, for the defence of the faith and about the bigotry of Emperor Jahangir.